datadryad/dryad-app/app/views/stash_engine/pages/_publication_policy.html.md

     **Notwithstanding the foregoing, Dryad reserves the right to temporarily or permanently remove any Dataset at any time if Dryad determines in its sole discretion that the Dataset is inappropriate (containing personally identifiable, sensitive, infringing or otherwise illegal material; or Dryad is advised by legal counsel that the inclusion of such Dataset presents a potential risk to Dryad); provided, however, Dryad shall not be responsible for screening the Dataset prior to or after its Publication for such issues.
 Dryad agrees to notify the Submitter if the Dataset is rejected or removed and the reasons related to the removal.**

-## Dryad obligations, representations and warranties to Members, Submitters and Users
+## Dryad obligations, representations and warranties to Partners, Submitters and Users

 1. **Curation**.
 Dryad Curation personnel will provide Submitters support and will curate Datasets prior to and following Publication, as follows:
     1. Confirm that files can be opened, are not corrupted, and do not contain viruses that can be discovered through commercially reasonable efforts;
     2. Confirm that the Metadata for the Dataset is technically correct;
     3. Confirm that files are correctly Versioned during the review workflow where applicable, and review updated files and Metadata Submitted either before or after Publication;
-    4. Confirm that the Submission is covered by a Waiver or Membership Agreement where applicable;
+    4. Confirm that the Submission is covered by a Waiver or Partnership Agreement where applicable;
     5. Register an Identifier (DOI) for the Dataset;
     6. Resolve issues that come to the attention of Curation personnel after Publication including, but not limited to take-down requests and retraction notices.